DaanWur/trivia/docs/trivia-requirements.md

     - The CLI should re-prompt when the user enters invalid input and accept only valid option values for answers.
     - Display clear prompts showing the available options for each question.
 - Game output
-    - During the run: show each question, answer options, which player is answering, and immediate feedback (Correct / Incorrect and awarded points).
+    - During the run: show each question, answer options, which player is answering, their current total score, and immediate feedback (Correct / Incorrect and awarded points).
     - At the end: print a short summary with each player's final score and the winner.
 - Implementation details
     - Keep question/answer processing deterministic and consistent (shuffle answers for UI but preserve the correct flag internally).